 Common Features: Variable speed settings, timer, adjustable stand, multi-directional oscillation, tilting head

-What We Like: Portable, provides height adjustment, powerful, easy to clean, easy to operate
+PROS: Portable, provides height adjustment, powerful, easy to clean, and easy to operate.

 With growing technology, pedestal fans have also not been left behind.
-Modern pedestal fans come with features like remote control, various speed settings, better height adjustment, tilting head, or multi-directional oscillation.
-However, unlike tower fans, pedestal fans are not packed with a ton of features.
+Modern pedestal fans include features like remote control, various speed settings, better height adjustment, tilting head, or multi-directional oscillation.
+However, unlike tower fans, pedestal fans are not packed with many features.

 Pedestal fans are great if your home has less space or if you want to blow cool air over obstacles such as your bed or furniture in your home.
 Because they are adjustable, you can properly set the height for the fan to blow over obstacles.

 Most pedestal fans are relatively cheap, and you can get one packed with many features at a low price.
-Apart from features and price, be sure to check other things like how quiet the fan will be when in operation and the size that will effectively cool down your home.
-The Lasko FBA 2521 is an excellent cheap option, while the Honeywell Double Blade 16″ Pedestal Fan is a more economical option packed with features.
+Apart from features and price, check other things like how quiet the fan will be when in operation and the size that will effectively cool down your home.

 4. Desk/Table Fans